 All of this is good news if you are a Creator and want to grow and monetize your audience on a single platform.

-My Workflows: How I Use Twitter in 2021
+My Workflows: How I Use Twitter to Build in Public

 Here's a collection of my favorite ways to use Twitter:

 Use Twitter to Gather Data and Feedback About Your Writing

 It's easier to write a tweet than it is to write a blog post.

 One of the coolest things I've found this year was the Build-in-Public (BIP) movement.

 The idea is to document your project/company development in public (ideation; development; ups and downs; etc.).
 The benefit is similar as for the writing: you create more touchpoints, generate more data, and your feedback loops are shorter.